decentraland/adr/content/ADR-282-inspector.md

 # Abstract

-The `@dcl/inspector` package implements a scene editor interface for Decentraland, built on React and TypeScript.
+The `@dcl/inspector` package implements a scene editor interface for Decentraland, built on React, BabylonJS, and TypeScript.
 It provides a modular architecture that can be integrated into different environments through well-defined RPC interfaces and abstractions.

 # Core Components